 Our third quality here is ensuring that the product leader is growing cross-functional collaboration.

 One of the most interesting things about being a product manager is that funny position you're in where you're given a lot of responsibility with very little authority.
-You have to somehow convinced marketing, engineering, sales, customer success, finance, legal, design, and more to move in a direction that you need them to move in.
+You have to somehow convince marketing, engineering, sales, customer success, finance, legal, design, and more to move in a direction that you need them to move in.

 Designing teams and working groups